 There are lots of public background checking sites on the market but some are much better than others.
 An SSN helps a site to generate accurate results, but the best public sites can find accurate information on anyone even without their SSN.

-The top three sites to run a background check without an SSN are:
+The top two sites to run a background check without an SSN are:

 TruthFinder big USP is its accuracy and it really does excel at finding accurate results even if it only has basic information and no SSN to work with.
 In our tests, it was one of the most accurate sites we tested and never really put a foot wrong.